 PM Meander through Melbourne’s famous laneways or take a tour with Hidden Secrets.
 Sample the coffee that Melbourne is famous for at popular spots such as Axil, Traveller or Brother Baba Budan.
 End the day at one of the city’s much-loved restaurants on Flinders Lane such as Supernormal or Chin Chin.

-Enjoy a round at Royal Melbourne Golf Club
+Enjoy a round at The Royal Melbourne Golf Club

-Royal Melbourne’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
-Royal Melbourne has hosted numerous national and international events, most famously the 1959 Canada Cup, and the 1970 World Cup of Golf.
+The Royal Melbourne Golf Club’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
+The club has hosted numerous national and international events, most famously the 1959 Canada Cup, and the 1970 World Cup of Golf.
 It was selected by the PGA Tour to host the Presidents Cup for the first time outside the United States in December 1998 and again in 2011.
 A combination of holes (12 holes from West and 6 holes from East) make up the Composite Course and in 2007, Golf Digest ranked the Composite Course as the sixth best course in the world outside the United States.

 Designer: Alister MacKenzie (1931)